homzer/MCC-KD/README.md

 # MCC-KD: Multi-CoT Consistent Knowledge Distillation (Updating in progress)

 1. We provide training sets, validation sets, test sets, and extracted teacher rationales for datasets including GSM8K, CSQA, SVAMP, and ASDiv in the `data` directory.
-(Currently, the provided extracted rationales are only a part of our dataset, and we are still in the process of organizing more data.)
+(Currently, the provided extracted rationales are only a part of our dataset, and we are still in the process of organizing more data.
+However, the data currently provided should be sufficient to replicate the most results in the paper.)

 2. The training scripts are in the project's root directory, named `train.py` and `train_mcc.py`.
 The corresponding shell script files for running are located in the scripts/ directory as `train.sh` and `train_mcc.sh`.
 (Currently, only a training version with a parallel quantity of 1 is provided.)